 “Learn from the mistakes of others.
 You can’t live long enough to make them yourself.”Eleanor Roosevelt

-If you look hard enough, you’ll find there is already a sales book with the instructions about how to succeed at sales.
+If you look hard enough, you’ll find there is already a sales book.
+This book has the instructions about how to succeed at sales.

-Here is a curated list of the top 10 sales books you should ready today:
+Here’s a curated list of the 10 best sales books you should ready today:

 Author: Jordan Belfort